openharmony/docs/en/device-dev/subsystems/subsys-app-privilege-config-guide.md

     "install_list": [
         {
             "bundleName": "com.example.kikakeyboard",
             "singleton": true,                       // The application is installed for a single user.
-            "keepAlive": true, // The application can be running in the background.
+            "keepAlive": true,                       // The application can keep running in the background.
             "runningResourcesApply": true,           // The application can apply for running resources such as the CPU, event notifications, and Bluetooth.
             "associatedWakeUp": true,                // The application in the FA model can be woken up by an associated application.
             "app_signature": ["****"],               // The setting takes effect only when the configured certificate fingerprint is the same as the HAP certificate fingerprint.
             "allowCommonEvent": ["usual.event.SCREEN_ON", "usual.event.THERMAL_LEVEL_CHANGED"]
             "allowAppDataNotCleared": true,          // The application data cannot be deleted.
-            "allowAppMultiProcess": true, // Allow the application to run on multiple processes.
+            "allowAppMultiProcess": true,            // The application can run on multiple processes.
-            "allowAppDesktopIconHide": true, // Allow the application icon to be hidden from the home screen.
+            "allowAppDesktopIconHide": true,         // The application icon can be hidden from the home screen.
-            "allowAbilityPriorityQueried": true, // Allow the ability to configure the query priority.
+            "allowAbilityPriorityQueried": true,     // The ability priority can be queried.
-            "allowAbilityExcludeFromMissions": true, // Allow the ability to be hidden in the mission stack.
+            "allowAbilityExcludeFromMissions": true, // Allow the ability to be excluded from the mission stack.
-            "allowAppUsePrivilegeExtension": true, // Allow the application to use ServiceExtension and DataExtension abilities.
+            "allowAppUsePrivilegeExtension": true,   // The application can use ServiceExtension and DataExtension abilities.
-            "allowFormVisibleNotify": true // Allow a widget to be visible on the home screen.
+            "allowFormVisibleNotify": true           // The widget is visible on the home screen.
             "allowAppShareLibrary": true             // Allow the application to provide the inter-application HSP capability.
-            "allowMissionNotCleared": true // Allow an ability not to be cleared from the task list.
+            "allowMissionNotCleared": true           // The mission cannot be cleared.
         },
 }
 ```